Creating Comics with Branching Storylines

 Hide Panel’s built in button graphics in order to display your own text or graphics for the user. - Directional Controls

-Let the user choose a physical direction to move in. - Custom Functions
+Let the user choose a physical direction to move in. - Dead End

 Use a custom render function to draw interactive content (like a mini-game).
-Use thetargetSequenceFunction
+Use thetargetSequenceFunctionto define a target sequence based on any custom-defined criteria. - Choice List